mehmetakifalp/angularbaby/README.md

 In AngularBaby we're sharing Mini UI App from OUR project.

-Our focus to develop as much as possible open source web applications.
+Our focus to develop all kind open source angular applications.
 We also following atomic design principles.

 ![Angular Baby Kit](https://avatars3.githubusercontent.com/u/46124764?s=300&v=3)